maniranjan2023/Northline/README.md

 ## Memory System

+> **Why it matters:** Separating session state from user identity is a common interview topic.
+Voyager uses `thread_id` for the current trip and `user_id` for cross-session preferences — never mixed.

 Voyager AI uses **two separate memory systems** with different keys, lifetimes, and purposes.
 They are **not mixed** — each has a clear job.

 | Tier | Technology | Key | Scope | Analogy |